yussieik/Dokka.AI/README.md

 # Dokka.AI

 In order to run the app, one will need to:
-1. access a virual environment inside a consol, such as Anaconda Prompt.
+1. Access a virual environment inside a consol, such as Anaconda Prompt.
 2. cd to the directory of the app, for example "G:\Python\Dokka.AI"
-3. write "python App.py"
+3. Write "python App.py"
 Once done that - a window in the browser will pop up with the address http://127.0.0.1:5000/ .
 This means the App is initialized.

 4. Upload a CSV file of the form :